-Our themes are: Respect, Patience, Persistence, Responsibility, Courage, and Pride.
+Our themes are: Respect, Courage, Patience, Persistence, Responsibility, and Pride.

-Located at Cypress Mountain Resort, our 6-week snowboard program runs two evenings a week from January-March.
+Located at Cypress Mountain Resort, our 6-day snowboard program runs two evenings a week from January-March.
 The entire program, including transportation, equipment, lessons and lift tickets, are provided at no cost to the youth involved.
 Program participants meet at Thunderbird Community Center in Vancouver, and ride as a group to and from the mountain.
-The coach bus is used to facilitate our daily discussions and activity.
+The coach bus ride is used to facilitate our daily discussions and activity.

 The Latest from Chill Vancouver

 Thanks to the Jumpstart Charity we have been able to acquire some moveable, portable skate park features!
 These will emmensely help us to facilitate and teach our skateboard programs wherever and whenever we can.
 Check out freshpark.com to see what they offer.